James Rodríguez: 2009

-In 2009, he became a regular first-team player, featuring in every game of the Apertura 2009.
+In 2009, Rodríguez became a regular first-team player, featuring in every game of the Apertura 2009.
 At just 17, he became the youngest foreigner to score a goal in Argentina.
 His second goal for Banfield came on 26 September, when he scored with a strike into the top corner from outside of the area in an important 2–1 win against Newell's Old Boys, a victory that helped Banfield win the Argentine championship for the first time in the club's history.

-In December 2009, Italian club Udinese planned to make a bid for James for a reported €5 million after the 2010 Copa Libertadores.
+In December 2009, Italian club Udinese planned to make a bid for Rodríguez for a reported €5 million after the 2010 Copa Libertadores.
 However, Banfield rejected the bid, labelling it as "insufficient".

-For the Clausura 2010, on 13 February 2010, James scored a golazo in the match against archrivals Lanús with a left-footed lob to make the game 2–0 in the final minutes.
+For the Clausura 2010, on 13 February 2010, Rodríguez scored a golazo in the match against arch-rivals Lanús with a left-footed lob to make the game 2–0 in the final minutes.
 After the game, daily sports website Diario Olé compared his playing and personal style to Cristiano Ronaldo and nicknamed him the "James Bond of Banfield".

 2010

-On 10 February 2010, James scored his first Copa Libertadores goal in a 2–1 home victory over Mexican club Monarcas Morelia.
-James added to his glowing reputation a week later with a goal in a daunting victory over Copa Libertadores group rivals Deportivo Cuenca away from home, scoring the fourth goal of the 4–1 victory with a nice left-footed finish in the box.
+On 10 February 2010, Rodríguez scored his first Copa Libertadores goal in a 2–1 home victory over Mexican club Monarcas Morelia.
+He added to his glowing reputation a week later with a goal in a daunting victory over Copa Libertadores group rivals Deportivo Cuenca away from home, scoring the fourth goal of the 4–1 victory with a nice left-footed finish in the box.
 His wonderful scoring season continued with a brace in the Copa Libertadores group match away to Uruguayan club Nacional on 10 March.
-James scored first with a diving header and then from the penalty spot in a 2–2 draw.
+Rodríguez scored first with a diving header and then from the penalty spot in a 2–2 draw.
 The 18-year-old netted another goal against Brazilian club Internacional on 29 April 2010 in the first leg of the 2010 Copa Libertadores round 16, which Banfield won 3–1.
 This goal brought his tally to five goals in seven games.
-However, James' international season ended in defeat as his team went down on away goals with a 0–2 defeat in Porto Alegre in the second leg, in which James was red carded for two fouls.
+However, Rodríguez' international season ended in defeat as his team went down on away goals with a 0–2 defeat in Porto Alegre in the second leg, in which he was red carded for two fouls.